-Bribery is a serious offence against the Council and employees will face disciplinary action if there is evidence that they have been involved in this activity, which could result in dismissal for gross misconduct.
-Disciplinary action will be taken in addition to, or instead of, criminal proceedings, depending on the circumstances of each individual case.
+Bribery is a serious offence against the Council and employees will face disciplinary action if there is evidence that they have been involved in this activity, which could result in dismissal

 Adequate Procedures

 Whether the procedures are adequate will ultimately be a matter for the courts to decide on a case-by-case basis.
 Adequate procedures need to be applied proportionately, based on the level of risk of bribery in the Council.
 The Government considers that procedures put in place by commercial organisations wishing to prevent bribery being committed on their behalf should be informed by six principles:-